 1. App optimization – In order to get your app found you need to ensure that your keywords are embedded into your title and your description.
 This will help organic searches find your app, afterall, it won’t be downloaded if it hasn’t been found.

-2. The sale– Your app may be free to your audience, but you still need to ‘sell’ your app to the audience.
+2. Sale – Your app may be free to your audience, but you still need to ‘sell’ your app to the audience.
 Your product is your app and it is the description that will either persuade someone to download the app or to click and download your competitor’s app.
 Remember those first two sentences are what will grab the attention of your potential user.

 Before jumping into writing an app description, you should think of things that may interest your users.